Combinatorial description of the cohomology of the affine flag variety: Introduction

-\end{enumerate} \end{definition} \begin{thm} The divided difference operators $\partial_i$ on $R_n$ is the same as the BGG operators under the isomorphism $R_n\cong H^*(\fl)$. \end{thm} Now we are ready to define the affine Schubert polynomials. \begin{definition} For $w \in \sn$, the affine Schubert polynomial $\asp_w$ is the unique homogeneous element of degree $\ell(w)$ in $R_n$ satisfying
+The ring $R_n$ is graded under the following degree: $\deg(x_i)=1$ and $\deg(p_j)=j$.
+Now we are ready to state the main theorem, existence of affine Schubert polynomials. \begin{thm} For $w \in \sn$, there exists a unique homogeneous element $\asp_w$ of degree $\ell(w)$ in $R_n$ satisfying